 - What can I do if I have a baby and can’t get out of an abusive relationship?

-If you feel that you or your baby are in danger, call the police and try to stay with a friend or family member where you and your baby will be safe.
+If you feel that you or your baby is in danger, call the police and try to stay with a friend or family member where you and your baby will be safe.

 Remember that no one ever deserves to be abused and the abuse is not your fault.